 A. No Independent Websites

-No Market Partner may independently design a website that uses the MONAT name, MONAT marks, , or MONAT product descriptions or otherwise promotes (directly or indirectly) MONAT products or the MONAT opportunity.
+No Market Partner may independently design, publish, maintain or operate a website that uses the MONAT name, MONAT marks, , or MONAT product descriptions or otherwise promotes (directly or indirectly) MONAT products or the MONAT opportunity, nor may any Market Partner sell MONAT products online other than through a Replicated Website or the MONAT corporate website.
 A Market Partner shall not use “blind” ads on the Internet that make product or income claims which are ultimately associated with MONAT products, the MONAT opportunity, or the MONAT Compensation Plan.
 The use of any other Internet website or web page (including without limitation auction sites such as eBay) in any way to promote to the sale of MONAT products, the MONAT opportunity, or the Compensation Plan is a breach of these Policies and Procedures and may result in any of the disciplinary sanctions set forth in Section 8.1.

 B. Replicated Websites